 Marxists often align themselves with countries like Iran because they are opposed to America.
 It is only natural that they do so because they believe capitalism is the root of all evil.
 (Anyone who opposes the most successful capitalist nation on earth can’t be too bad.)

-In the 20th century Marxists worked hard to infiltrate the church.
+In the 20th century Marxists worked hard to infiltrate the church (see Shepherds for Sale: How Evangelical Leaders Traded the Truth for a Leftist Agenda by Megan Basham).
 They knew that if they could influence the moral gatekeepers they could change how we thought about the governments role regarding the poor.
 (They have been largely successful.
 Today many people assume that greater government control of the economy leads to less poverty.)

 Unfortunately many pastors and priests get their ideas about what government policies are good for the poor from philosophers and theologians; and so naturally lean towards Marxism.
 (Communism sounds good, but upon closer examination many problems emerge.
 Government ownership of the means of production has never worked in practice because it does not work in theory.
 Whenever the government sets the prices for goods or services economic chaos begins to ensue.
 For an indepth look at this subject read The Government Against the Economy by George Reisman.1)